ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 you try changing the `float` in the definition of `t` to a `float ref` then you'll find you indeed have to add `contended` to the return type of `price`.
-We'll cover the details in the section on [mode crossing], but the short answer is that since `float`s are immutable, no data race can arise from them, so the compiler simply ignores `contended` and `uncontended` on `float`s (and you can make use of this for your own immutable data as well).
+We'll cover the details in the section on [mode crossing], but the short answer is that since `float`s have no mutable parts, no data race can arise from them, so the compiler simply ignores `contended` and `uncontended` on `float`s (and you can make use of this for your own deeply immutable data as well).

 [mode crossing]: #mode-crossing